sirfoga/pygce/README.md

 Just run `python3 setup.py install --force` to upgrade from local installation

+### Chromedriver
+In order to run the scraper you need a [chromedriver](http://chromedriver.chromium.org/downloads) (i.e. Chrome made for developing purposes, fully controllable by other software).
+Just download it and save ii toa location: you will need to pass the path of the downloaded driver as argument of `pygce`.

 ## Usage
 A simple `pygce -h` from the terminal should result in this output